 Although the Nintendo Switch launched alongside one of the greatest AAA games of all time in The Legend of Zelda: Breath of the Wild, the system has become known as an indie machine to many.
 The portability of the Switch and Switch Lite makes them ideal for indie games, and dozens of small developers seem to love releasing their games on the hybrid console.

-While the Nintendo Switch launched alongside one of the greatest AAA games of all time in The Legend of Zelda: Breath of the Wild, the Switch has become known as an indie machine to many.
+While the Nintendo Switch launched alongside one of the greatest AAA games of all time in The Legend of Zelda: Breath of the Wild, the system has become known as an indie machine to many.
 After all, the portability of the Switch and Switch Lite makes them ideal for indie games.
 Plenty of previously released indie games, such as Hollow Knight, have received increased attention and acclaim after landing on the Switch.
 It’s become a win-win for developers and Switch owners.
 If you’re a new Switch owner or are simply looking for something new to play during your morning commute, we’ve put together a running list of the best indie games on the Nintendo Switch.

 This has to be one of the strangest games of 2020.
 Published by Devolver Digital and developed by Phobia Game Studio, Carrion is a “reverse horror game” where players take on the role of a terrifying, man-eating blob as they stalk their prey through a foreboding prison.

 The brutal combat is a big part of the fun, as you’ll be flinging scientists and soldiers around the map like ragdolls, but there are enough complicated puzzles to keep things interesting for the long haul.
 With a bunch of hidden content, unlockable abilities, and an utterly unique concept, Carrion is one of the better indie titles available on the Switch.